Texas Tech University

 2. Eligibility

-The MIDP applies to tenured faculty members, tenure-track faculty members, and non-tenure track faculty members with continuing employment status who have nine-month appointments and who have been employed full-time for no less than one full appointment term.
+The MIDP applies to tenured faculty members, tenure-track faculty members, and non-tenure-acquiring faculty members who have been employed full time for no less than one full appointment term.
 If requesting modified instructional duties for care of a newborn infant or newly adopted infant or child, the request must occur within one year of the date of birth or adoption.
-If requesting modified instructional duties for care of an immediate family member, the faculty member must be the principal caregiver or be required to care for or assist an immediate family member.
+If requesting modified instructional duties for care of an immediate family member, the faculty member must be the primary caregiver or be required to care for or assist an immediate family member.
 The following persons are considered immediate family members in this policy:

 a.
 Individuals who reside in the faculty member's household and are related by kinship, adoption, or marriage;